decretist/Dissertation/Chapter3/chapter3.markdown

 own behalf, and employed a variety of techniques to maintain plausible deniability that they were in fact claiming authorship and the authority that went with it.
-Some repudiated the role of author altogether and circulated the texts they wrote pseudonymously under the name of a canonical author of unquestioned authority.
+Some repudiated the role of author altogether and circulated the texts they wrote either anonymously or pseudonymously under the name of a canonical author of unquestioned authority.
 Augustine was the overwhelming favorite, and Gratian extensively quoted in his *de Penitentia* from a text, *De vera et falsa penitentia*, that circulated under such false pretences.
 Others sought to distance themselves from the role of author by locating authority in texts they quoted rather than in the original use they made of those quoted texts in their own writing.[2]
+Gratian made use of both strategies.
+He circulated the *Decretum* anonymously, and made no overt claim for the authority of his collection other than that derived from the patristic texts he extracted out of his material sources.
 In any event, the modern notion that the ultimate source for the authority of a text is is an independent judgement by the reader of the validity of the arguments it contains is simply not applicable to the twelfth century.

-The problem of authorship and authority was particularly acute in the first half of the twelfth century, because early scholastic readers were more alert to the chinks in the armor of traditional authorities than their less-sophisticated predecessors had been.
-Peter Abelard was unique in the radicalism of his solution to the problem: in *Sic et non*, he subverted and indeed dissolved the entire notion of authority by showing that texts written by equally authoritative authors were in actual, not just apparent, disagreement.

 <!-- need transition -->